Angel Khanyile

 Thembisile Angel Khanyile (born 12 August 1982) is a South African politician who is a member of the National Assembly of South Africa representing the Democratic Alliance.
-She is currently the Shadow Minister of Home Affairs.
-Khanyile had previously served as the Shadow Deputy Minister of Home Affairs.
+Within the DA's Shadow Cabinet, she served as the Shadow Minister and Shadow Deputy Minister of Home Affairs.

 Political career

 Khanyile joined the Democratic Alliance in 2014 as an ordinary member.
 She served as a councillor in the Lekwa Local Municipality before she was appointed to parliament.